Scholfernus/Mysql_Exercises/README.md

-# Mysql_Exercises first exercise with dbeaver related witw MySql
+# Mysql_Exercises first exercise with dbeaver related with MySql